seutje/LatentNoise/DEVLOG.md

 ## 2025-10-24 - Activity Scaling Fix
 - Re-mapped the audio RMS signal to a perceptual activity scale with a -55 dB floor so debug overlays and silence detection reflect musical intensity, exposed the helper via `audio.getActivityLevel`, and updated the render loop to consume the normalized metric.
 Added unit coverage for the conversion and confirmed `npm test` plus `npm run lint` continue to pass.

+## 2025-10-24 - Spawn Rate Silence Fix
+- Updated the mapping layer so the spawn-rate channel rests at zero during silence, letting the physics system stop generating new particles when nothing is playing.
+- Lowered the physics spawn-rate floor to zero so a neural output of -1 truly pauses spawning while 1 still produces the maximum emission rate.
+- Verified the change set with `npm test` and `npm run lint`.